Fast Facts

 Side Selections (choose two):

-Lily picked out her go-to macaroni and cheese with sweet potato wedges and green beans.
+Lily picked out her go-to macaroni and cheese with sweet potatoes and green beans.
 The serving size was just right for her tadpole tummy!

 Cheers!
 Beverages such as soda, tea and coffee are included with the meal price.
 Nonalcoholic signature drinks (which come in light-up souvenir cups), wines, beer, ciders and champagne are available for an additional price (and most, naturally, are from France).